venom1270/AdventOfCode-2024/README.md

 ## Day 21

 That was a fun one!
 An optimization challenge.
 I only did part 1, I have to think about how to optimize this a bit more for part 2.
 But the coding and the general situation itself was really fun, even though part 2 is going to be quite a challenge 😄

+EDIT: Well, a few moments after writing this, I got the idea to try switching to a DFS approach when instructing the robots.
+Just switching from BFS to DFS (with memoization) solved all issues.
+So yeah, 3+1 more days to go, feeling quite good about this. 😎 Also I feel like I got a lot better both at writing GO and writing relatively fast on this split keyboard (especially common programming symbols). 😎😄